TaitoUnited/taito-cli/www/README.md

 #### All tools included

 Working with modern hybrid cloud environments requires lots of tools.
-Taito CLI Docker container image contains all the tools you need, and you can upgrade it anytime by running `taito --upgrade`.
+Taito CLI Docker container image contains all the tools you need, and you can upgrade it anytime by running `taito upgrade`.
 And if you need something special, it is very easy to customize the Taito CLI image with your own requirements.

 #### No lock-in